hashicorp/consul/website/source/docs/guides/acl-replication.md

 ```

 Complete this process on all agents.
 If you are configuring ACLs for the
-first time, you will also need to [compelete the bootstrapping process](/consul/security-networking/production-acls).
+first time, you will also need to [compelete the bootstrapping process](/consul/security-networking/production-acls) now.

 ## Create the Replication Token for ACL Management